aiXander/Talk2Slide/README.md

 python whisper-real-time.py
 ```

-If you want to use ChatGPT to auto-generate prompts from the transcript you'll also need to
+If you want to use ChatGPT to auto-generate prompts from the transcript you'll also need to run
 `export OPENAI_API_KEY= ...` in your terminal.